liuhll/silky/README.md

 ## Getting Started

-- Learn the Silky framework through [Developer Documentation](http://docs.Silky-fk.com/Silky/).
+- Learn the Silky framework through [Developer Documentation](http://docs.lms-fk.com/silky/).
-- Use [Silky.samples project](http://docs.Silky-fk.com/Silky/dev-docs/quick-start.html) to familiarize yourself with how to build a microservice application using the Silky framework.
+- Use [silky.samples project](http://docs.lms-fk.com/silky/dev-docs/quick-start.html) to familiarize yourself with how to build a microservice application using the Silky framework.
-- Familiarize yourself with the configuration properties of the Silky framework through the [Configuration](http://docs.silky-fk.com/config/) document.
+- Familiarize yourself with the configuration properties of the Silky framework through the [Configuration](http://docs.lms-fk.com/config/) document.

 ## Framework Features